mohanmca/cassandra_playground/Cassandra_Performance.md

    * INFO  [ScheduledTasks:1] 2019-07-21 11:44:46,150  MessagingService.java:1281 - MUTATION messages were dropped in last 5000 ms: 0 internal and 65 cross node.
 Mean internal dropped latency: 0 ms and Mean cross-node dropped latency: 4966 ms
 *

-### Configuration that affects dropped mutations
+## (Section: Performance) -  Configuration that affects dropped mutations

 * write_request_timeout_in_ms - How long the coordinator waits for write requests to complete with at least one node in the local datacenter.
 Lowest acceptable value is 10 ms.
 * it is milli-seconds, hence every 1000 ms - should be considered as 1 second

 * cross_dc_rtt_in_ms - How much to increase the cross-datacenter timeout (write_request_timeout_in_ms + cross_dc_rtt_in_ms) for requests that involve only nodes in a remote datacenter.
 This setting is intended to reduce hint pressure.

-## When does Cassandra end up having useless data
+## (Section: Performance) -  When does Cassandra end up having useless data

 * If we reduce the replication factor, additional un-necessary data may be sitting till the actual compaction happens
 * Once we add new node to reduce the token range, Cassandray may contain data from portions of token ranges it no longer owns

+## (Section: Performance) -  How to find the largest SSTable (or largest partition) in the cluster

+* nodetool tablehistograms keyspaces.table
+* find the max value

-## Usage statistics of thread-pool - output
+## (Section: Performance) -  Usage statistics of thread-pool - output

 ```txt
 root@15a092649e23:/# nodetool tpstats